Your Committee Needs YOU!

 What is a Trustee and what are their responsibilities?

 A Trustee is a more formal word for committee member.
 Trustees make key decisions about Culpeper and are ultimately responsible it.
 This is a serious responsibility as Trustees are personally liable if a charity is mismanaged.
-However, Culpeper is a long established, registered charity with externally audited accounts and robust, transparent management so we are not at risk.
-In addition, Culpeper will soon become a Charitable Incorporated Organisation (CIO) which limits trustee liability.
+However, Culpeper is a long established, Charitable Incorporated Organisation (CIO) which limits trustee liability.